amonica74/ObjectDatabases/README.md

 <h4>Content and goal of the project</h4>

-The goal oft he project is to create a Object Oriented Database Management System on the top of java by implementing the main functionalities that such a system must have.
+The goal of the project is to create a Object Oriented Database Management System on the top of java by implementing the main functionalities that such a system must have.

 As a base for the persistence an already existing OODMBS (db4o) was used, but the main functionalities are implemented